 Your top rep's accounts live in his phone and a windshield notebook, and he retires next year

-A CRM built for how relationships actually work in West Texas runs $40,000 to $100,000 over 3 to 6 months.
+A CRM (Customer Relationship Management) built for how relationships actually work in West Texas runs $40,000 to $100,000 over 3 to 6 months.
 Salesforce, HubSpot, Zoho, and Pipedrive assume a clean linear pipeline.
 Your business in Abilene runs on a rep who knows which rancher is short on grass, which oilfield outfit pays on the well, and which Dyess contractor needs the order before the next deployment.

 You sell feed, oilfield supply, animal health, or services out of Abilene, and the entire relationship layer lives in your reps' heads, their phones, and a notebook on the truck dash.
 Salesforce wants a deal modeled as stages with clean close dates.
 Your deals are seasonal, triggered by cattle prices, rig counts, and base contracts, and they ride on handshake trust your rep built over fifteen years.